leonardodimarchi/backend-template/README.md

   - [x] DTO translations
 - [ ] Serverless adapter example
 - [ ] Add user reset password module
-- [ ] Add templates to create new resources modules
+- [x] Add templates to create new resources modules
+- [ ] Ignore repositories and DTOs when running a test coverage
 - [x] Add some module to interact with user (such as course or quizzes)
 - [x] Auth module with passport
 - [x] Validate request user permissions when calling a method (for example, an admin user cannot enroll at a course)